-(12) It is the responsibility of the University and of all staff and students to exercise, and maximise, academic freedom, and to do so according to the appropriate scholarly standards.
-Academic freedom should be given the fullest expression possible in order to ensure maximum benefit to present and future communities and environments, including for peace and sustainability, through encouragement and support of creative and critical thinking, diversity and plurality of thought and perspectives, robust and rigorous reasoning and debate, challenging of ideas and accepted tenets, and open communication, collegiality and collaboration, that are all essential for the maximization of the benefits of academic freedom.
-Academic freedom is supported by diversity in representation, transparency and accountability, and by research ethics requirements and observation of basic norms of civil conduct and a nurturing learning environment that enables the fullest and proper exercise of academic freedom.
+(12) It is the responsibility of the University and of all staff and students to exercise, and maximise academic freedom.
+Academic Freedom should be given the fullest expression possible in order to ensure maximum benefit to present and future communities and environments, including for peace and sustainability, through encouragement and support of creative and critical thinking, diversity and plurality of thought and perspectives, robust and rigorous reasoning and debate, challenging of ideas and accepted tenets, and open communication, collegiality and collaboration, that are all essential for the maximization of the benefits of academic freedom.

+(13) Academic Freedom is supported by diversity in representation, transparency and accountability, and by research ethics requirements and observation of basic norms of civil conduct and a nurturing learning environment that enables the fullest and proper exercise of academic freedom.

-(13) It is recognised that the role of the State is to advance and promote academic freedom to the fullest extent possible in order including by the provision of sufficient support to the University to enable full autonomy.
+(14) It is recognised that the role of the State is to advance and promote academic freedom to the fullest extent possible including by the provision of sufficient support to the University to enable full autonomy.

-Section 2 - Authority and Compliance
+Section 2 - Authority and compliance